 She heard nothing in reply, and looking behind her to check and see if anyone was behind her, her hands went to the rungs and to her surprise, she felt herself becoming very still, as if she could not move at all.
 She tried moving but remained quite still as the ladder slowly rose into the aircraft.

 Her head peeked through and she bent back her head a bit to look inside as the ladder rose into the craft.
 It certainly looked like a spaceship.
-There was metallic, rectangular chairs that stuck to the walls without bottoms; plates of steel were stuck all along the walls.
-Gadgets she had no idea what they were lay on stainless steel tables.
+There were metallic rectangular chairs stuck to the walls without bottoms; plates of steel were stuck all along the walls.
+Mysterious gadgets lay on stainless steel tables.
 She looked around carefully and saw no one.

 "N.A.S.A.?"
 Rose whispered to herself.
 Who hadn't heard of the man on the moon?
 Were they going to the moon?
 She had never gone out into space without the Doctor, and the thought of not going with him or the TARDIS made her feel horrible.

 She felt a little queasy at the thought of leaving the Doctor when he had told her to be careful and stay near the TARDIS.
 She gulped and was about to make a break for the ladder when it suddenly appeared again, this time with a young woman who looked muscular and another strange looking figure.